Rydra/melange/docs/components/advanced-topics/message-dedup.md

 we do not want to tie the library to any specific technology, so as long as you comply with the `DeduplicationCache` interface it will work just fine.

+!!! info

-> The cache for message deduplication is completely optional, but on a production environment having some kind of cache to handle deduplication is encouraged.
+    The cache for message deduplication is completely optional, but on a production environment having some kind of cache to handle deduplication is encouraged.

 This is the `DeduplicationCache` specification: